 Research Interests: Subsurface microbiology, astrobiology, early metabolisms, oceanography, geobiology

-Teaching Interests: Astrobiology, microbiology, cell and molecular biology, human anatomy and physiology
+Teaching Interests: Astrobiology, microbiology, cell and molecular biology

 PhD. in Ocean, Earth, and Atmospheric Sciences, Oregon State University, 2017

 M.S. in Biology, Portland State University, 2011